 Bryson's split from Bridgestone in late 2022 and his subsequent emergence with Avoda caught many by surprise, but it aligns perfectly with his character.
 After pushing the boundaries of swing speed and distance, he felt he had reached the ceiling of what traditional golf ball design could offer him.
 His goal wasn't just more distance, it was more consistency and predictability at exceptionally high speeds.

 His search was for a ball that could further reduce sidespin on off-center hits (tightening his driving dispersion) and provide superior stability in windy conditions.
 In his own words, he was looking for a ball that wouldn't have as much "curve" to it.
-Standard golf balls, with their dense cores, can be more susceptible to gear effect and spinning offline.
+Standard golf balls, with their dense cores, can be more susceptible to the gear effect and spinning offline.
 Bryson believed a different approach to construction could solve this problem.

 He found his answer with Avoda, a company founded on a radical new concept in golf ball engineering.
-It allowed him to chase a theory: what if a golf ball performed more like a high-MOI (Moment of Inertia) driver head?
+It allowed him to chase a theory: What if a golf ball performed more like a high-MOI (Moment of Inertia) driver head?

 The Mind-Bending Tech: Perimeter Weighting Explained